petedejoy/documentation/v2/clickstream/destinations/taboola.md

 ![taboola1](../../../images/taboola1.png)

-With that, you're all set.
-Get ready for insights.
+With that, you're ready to start pushing data to Taboola!